nathanuel0322/XE/README.md

 Team Member Names: Christopher T., Moon, Swp, Nathaniel App Name: Project C-CAR (Climate Change Awareness Reform) App Logo: https://imgur.com/qFEj1T4
-App Description: With the constant issues that continously arise in the world, many people begin to not realize one of the bigger issues in the world, climate change.
-Our project tackles climate change head on to spread awareness on statistics, articles, and solutions.
-Implementation for the user will be added to redirect users to organizations, patreons, etc. on helping out.
-There will be formats and ways that will tell the user how to prevent climate change, examples being using less water, recycling often, and many more.
-Together, we can prevent our precious Earth from being damaged more, and instead, grow it back to the amazing environment it was before.
+App Description: Our project tackles climate change on spreading awareness using statistics, articles, and solutions for the user.
+Users will be able to read about facts and gain knowledge on how to prevent climate change.
+The website will include many other organizations to help the overall cause.